rajuraj-rgb/Python-projects/README.md

-All the pyhton exercises which I have done during my learning of pyhton is here.
+All the python exercises which I have done during my learning of python is here.
-If there is any problem in any of the codes, simply raise an issue
+If there is any problem in any of the codes, simply raise an issue.